 Residents will find that the village is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Osceola is worth considering.

-Being a small village, Osceola does not have a public transit system used by locals to get to and from work.
+Osceola is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of Osceola citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-19.19% of adults 25 and older in Osceola have a college degree.
+In terms of college education, Osceola is nearly on par with the US average for all cities of 21.84%: 19.19% of adults 25 and older in Osceola have a bachelor's degree or advanced degree.

 The per capita income in Osceola in 2022 was $29,996, which is lower middle income relative to Wisconsin, and middle income relative to the rest of the US.
 This equates to an annual income of $119,984 for a family of four.
 However, Osceola contains both very wealthy and poor people as well.